-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 }

-Note there is no code duplication.
+There’s no code duplication here.
 The callback now keeps track of its own state without global variables.
-A callback, for example,
+A callback such as

-getLion can get chained with anything that follows the contract.
-That is any abstraction that takes a list of ferocious cats as a parameter.
-This sample code is up on GitHub.
+getLion can get chained with anything that follows the contract — that is, any abstraction that takes a list of ferocious cats as a parameter.
+This sample code is available on GitHub.

 Polymorphic Callbacks

-What the heck, letʼs get a little crazy.
-What if I wanted to change the behavior from creating a comma separated list to a pipe delimited one?
-One problem I see is
+Okay, letʼs get a little crazy.
+What if we wanted to change the behavior from creating a comma-separated list to a pipe-delimited one?
+One problem we can envisage is that

-buildFerociousCats got glued to an implementation detail.
+buildFerociousCats has been glued to an implementation detail.
 Note the use of

 list + ',' + data to do this.

 The simple answer is polymorphic behavior with callbacks.
 The principle remains: treat callbacks like a contract and make the implementation irrelevant.
-Once the callback elevates to an abstraction the specific details can change at will.
+Once the callback elevates to an abstraction, the specific details can change at will.

 Polymorphism opens up new ways of code reuse in JavaScript.
 Think of a polymorphic callback as a way to define a strict contract, while allowing enough freedom that implementation details no longer matter.
-Note that we are still talking about dependency inversion.
+Note that we’re still talking about dependency inversion.
 A polymorphic callback is just a fancy name that points out one way to take this idea further.

 Letʼs define the contract.
-One can use the
+We can use the

 list and